panva/node-oidc-provider/docs/README.md

 [draft-ietf-oauth-mtls-17](https://tools.ietf.org/html/draft-ietf-oauth-mtls-17) - OAuth 2.0 Mutual TLS Client Authentication and Certificate Bound Access Tokens

 Enables specific features from the Mutual TLS specification.
-The three main features have their own specific setting in this feature's configuration object and you must provide helpers for resolving some of the functions which are deployment-specific.
+The three main features have their own specific setting in this feature's configuration object and you must provide functions for resolving some of the functions which are deployment-specific.
 Note: **This feature is only supported in node runtime >= 12.0.0**